privcount/privcount/test/README.markdown

 Now wait until the end of the epoch and check the tally results json file published by the tally server.
-The results for the 'ZeroCount' counter should indicate a zero count for the bin representing counts in the range [0, Infinity).
+The results for the 'ZeroCount' counter should indicate a zero count for the bin representing counts in the range [-Infinity, Infinity].

 If you have matplotlib installed, you can then visualize the results: